-Time hasn’t been kind to the password.
-It’s continuously put down as one of the least secure methods of protecting systems.
-It’s not due to any fault of the password, though.
-People just have a hard time remembering long and complex passwords.
-To aid in security, it’s recommended that you use some sort of multi-factor authentication.
-While some users prefer easy SMS message two-factor authentication, there are actually many different types of multi-factor authentication available.
+The password is continuously put down as one of the least secure methods of protecting systems.
+The problem is that people have a hard time remembering long and complex passwords, which makes it easier for hackers.
+You’re better off using some sort of multi-factor authentication.
+Many people use SMS two-factor authentication, but there are other kinds of multi-factor authentications available.

 Here are a few examples of how multi-factor authentication works: